 Red Rose Chain in Lockdown

 Since March 2020, we have continued our theatre and community programme throughout the COVID-19 pandemic, with online drama workshops, activities and resources, as well as producing new and exciting digital theatre productions.

-In 2020, our digital content reached a whopping 17,328 people and raised vital funds for our community and theatre programme to survive the pandemic.
+Our digital content has reached over 20,000 people and raised vital funds for our community and theatre programme to survive the pandemic.
 We are proud to provide a creative lifeline to our community during this difficult time, which has been recognised with a BBC Radio Suffolk Make a Difference Award.

 Here’s just a snapshot of Red Rose Chain’s lockdown story!